rui-zhao-ca/campus-emergency-callbox-optimization/README.md

 Extracts all spatial inputs from the campus PDF map:

 - Renders PDF to high-res image (**PyMuPDF**) and detects existing call boxes via **HSV color filtering** + **contour detection**
-- Interactive **OpenCV** interface (`cv2.setMouseCallback`) to trace building outlines and route polylines
+- Builds an interactive **OpenCV** interface (`cv2.setMouseCallback`) to trace building outlines and route polylines
 - Generates 100 candidate call box locations by sampling along building boundaries
-- Samples emergency phone demand points at 50m intervals along routes using a pixel-to-meter scale calibrated from reference points
+- Samples emergency phone demand points at 50m intervals along routes using a pixel-to-meter scale calibrated from reference points, and applies 1.5× weights to main routes versus feeder routes

 **Outputs:** All CSV files in data/